She asked me twice what I wanted for dinner, which really

 about his family.

-unless we… Your grandfather didn’t want him to go, but your father was
+enlist unless we… I didn’t want him to go, but your father was determined.”

 “So you signed it.”

 “And so he left the farm?”
-I imagined a young, dark-haired
+I imagined a dark-haired

-man in worn and dusty clothing, a piece of paper in his hand, appealing to
+teenager in worn and dusty clothing, a form in his hand, appealing to parents

-parents who grew more and more silent out of grief and confusion.
+who grew more and more silent in their grief and confusion.

-your father sent me from Guam?
-He went to Guam first, then Paris, where he met
+shawl your father sent me from Guam?
+He went to Guam first, then Paris, where

-your mother.
-We offered the farm to your uncle but he didn’t want it either.
-I
+he met your mother.
+We offered the farm to your uncle, but he didn’t want it

-I had one, frayed photograph of my grandparents.
-He and she,
+I held a frayed photograph of my grandparents.
+Herbert and Beatrice,

 “You have to take me there, Grandma.”